energy-modelling-workbench/data-pipelines/europe/_biomass/README.md

 `julia> cd("<The path to the project>")`

 Once you are within the project, you must activate it to make it effective.
-First, activate the packages by pressing is `]` in the julia REPL
+First, activate the packages by pressing is `]` in the Julia REPL

-then to activate the current project, just add `.` at the end of the activate statement
+then to activate the current project, add `.` at the end of the activate statement

 ```julia
 (@v1.10) pkg> activate .
 ```

-press backspace to exit Pkg prompt.
+Press backspace to exit the Pkg prompt.

 #### Installing required packages

 When running the file for the first time, ensure you have the following packages installed in your local environment.

-CSV, DataFrames,XLSX, SQLite, DataStructures, Logging, LoggingExtras, Dates, Shapefile, ZipFile, Plots
+CSV, DataFrames, XLSX, SQLite, DataStructures, Logging, LoggingExtras, Dates, Shapefile, ZipFile, Plots

 An easy way to add all packages is to call the packages.jl file that will install all the required packages in the environment